joshumax/csk-cli/README.md

 # CSK.cli
 ## Command Line client to ClearDarkSky.com

 This is a command-line client to ClearDarkSky.com.
-More info to be added soon!
+Csk will display a full-color Clear Sky Chart on an ansi-capable terminal program.

 ### Installation: